 Planting Apple Trees

-Apple trees will grow in most soils that are moist but free draining avoiding salt-laden air and shallow alkaline soils.
-Full sun is preferred but some shade will be tolerated.
-For Northern positions chose a hardier variety.
-Follow our videos or written guides planting bare root trees or planting containerised trees in our Help & Advice section.
+Apple trees will grow in most soils that are moist yet free draining, avoiding tricky salt-laden air and shallow alkaline soils.
+Full sun is preferred, but some shade will be tolerated.
+For Northern positions chose a hardier variety - see 'Choosing Apple trees'.

 - Cordon M9 - Plant cordon M9 apple trees at least 3ft /1m apart.
 Cordon trained trees will require a wire support system to be trained along.
 Using vine eyes and galvanised wire create a set of tiers approximately 18 inches apart.

 - Espaliers - Plant espalier apple trees at least 6ft / 1.8m apart.
 Espalier trained trees will require a wire support system to be trained along.
 Using vine eyes and galvanised wire create a set of tiers.
 The first tier should be 18 inches above ground level and each subsequent tier 15 inches apart.

 We recommend mulching in spring and applying a general fertiliser such as Growmore in late spring.
-Apply also a 3 inch mulch of well-rotted manure or compost to keep the weeds at bay.
+To mulch, apply also a 3 inch mulch of well-rotted manure or compost to keep the weeds at bay.
 When applying mulch avoid making contact with the bark of the tree.
 Bark chip can also be used for this purpose.
 Keep grass away from the trunk, in the first 3 or 4 years it is advisable to keep the grass at least 2 foot away from the base of the tree.
 Mulching can help to achieve this.